 Ready for a trip back in time?
-For narrow alleys lined with old wooden merchants’ houses dating to the Edo Period?
-For a dozen fascinating museums?
+To walk narrow alleys lined with old wooden merchants’ houses dating to the Edo Period?
+Visiting a dozen fascinating museums?
 For platters of Hida Beef that just melts in your mouth?

 If so, Takayama, nestled between the mountains of the Gifu prefecture, is the perfect place for you.